MillerMarc1/Crypto-MinerDashboard/README.md

 $database = "ENTER DB NAME"
 ````

-Add your SQL server name to the $server variable and add the Databse name to the $database variable.
+Add your SQL server name to the $server variable and add the Database name to the $database variable.

 ````powershell
 $wallet = "ENTER WALLET ADDRESS"